GRAND: Guidance, Rebalancing, and Assignment for Networked Dispatch in Multi-Agent Path Finding: Method Details

 \subsection{Graph Aggregation}

-Given a graph~$G=\tup{V,E}$, the aggregation step selects a set of \emph{seed} nodes~$V_\mathrm{agg} \subseteq V$ and assigns every node~$v\in V$ to exactly one region via a shortest-path Voronoi partition.
+Given a graph~$G=\tup{V,E}$, the aggregation step chooses \emph{seed} nodes~$V_\mathrm{agg} \subseteq V$ and assigns every node~$v\in V$ to one region via a shortest-path Voronoi partition.
 Let~$\operatorname{dist}_G(u,w)$ denote the (directed) shortest-path distance in~$G$ (finite on our warehouse layouts).
 We define the regional map

 breaking ties by a fixed, deterministic rule (e.g., lowest seed index), so that the regions~$\{V_i\coloneqq \{v\in V\colon \pi(v)=i\}\}_{i\in V_{\mathrm{agg}}}$ form a partition of~$V$.